 Free Parking for visitors is available on the street as well as in the backyard of the lodge house (left entrance).
 The Lodge House is served by the restaurant "Flammkuchen Manufaktur" (accepts debit/credit card).

-British Freemasons have been in Germany for more than 50 years.
+British Freemasonry has been in Germany for more than 50 years.

 Currently, there are 18 Lodges within our Grand Lodge located all over Germany – from Hamburg in the North, Berlin in the East, Düsseldorf in the West and Munich in the South.